step_poly

 .
 Note that the optionraw = TRUE

-will produce the regular polynomial values (not orthogonalized).- skip
+will produce the regular polynomial values (not orthogonalized).- keep_original_cols

 A logical.
 Should the step be skipped when the recipe is baked by